MarielHamson/APlaceToGo/planning.md

 follow tutorial to seed DB: https://medium.com/@devesu/how-to-upload-data-to-firebase-firestore-cloud-database-63543d7b34c5

 9:00-10:20 -- trouble with firebase, created new project due to some errors with admin permissions, updating github, wiped my history from last friday.

+10:30-11:00: Firebase is broken.
+Trying to add database is not allowed.
+Slightly freaking out but working on Material UI